-The effectiveness of fixed wireless broadband technology is known to be impeded by line-of-sight obstacles that impede propagation of wireless signals, including foliage, topography, and weather-all common features across Vermont, 17 Vermont is a place that is well-known for its heavy tree canopy and variable landscape. speaks that is particularly relevant in Vermont.
-It is the fourth most forested state in the country, with 78 percent of its land covered in forest according to the Vermont Agency of Natural Resources.
-18 During the late spring, summer, and early fall, foliage is particularly dense, meaning that, for a significant portion of the year, Vermont residents served by terrestrial fixed wireless may have diminished service.
+The range and reliability of wireless signals is impacted by a variety of variables.
+Known as free space loss, wireless signals weaken as they travel farther from their point of transmission.
+The effectiveness of wireless signals is further impacted by line-of-sight obstacles that impede propagation of wireless signals, including foliage, topography, and weather-all common features across Vermont.17

+Vermont is a place that is well-known for its heavy tree canopy and variable landscape.
+Known as the Green Mountain State, Vermont is the fourth most forested state in the country, with 78 percent of its land covered in forest according to the Vermont Agency of Natural Resources.
+Buring the late spring, summer, and early fall, foliage is particularly dense, meaning that, for a significant portion of the year, Vermont residents served by terrestrial fixed wireless may have diminished service.
 In addition to the challenge foliage presents, Vermont is a mountainous state where the Green Mountains run north and south through its center, the Taconic Mountains occupy the southwest portion of the state, and the Northeast Kingdom includes much of America's Northeastern Highlands.
 This creates valleys and peaks throughout the state that further hinder the propagation of wireless signals.
-As further support for the VCBB's concerns about speeds delivered over fixed wireless connections, the FCC received a high number of challenges to fixed wireless availability and speed data as part of the FCC's Broadband Data Collection and challenge process.19